 Every couple planning a wedding have a budget.
 Whether that budget is a large amount, or whether it is a modest amount, all have a budget to adhere too.
-Planning alternative weddings on a budget can sometimes be easier to do, depending upon requirements and flexibility.
+January is a great time of the year to hold a wedding ceremony if you have a strict budget.

 We are now into the new year, and the festivities of Yule and Christmas seem such a long time ago.
 December is a popular time for wedding and handfasting ceremonies, and also the most popular time of the year for marriage proposals.